 Did any of the LIFT doctors struggle to achieve the required competencies in hospital specialties?
-No, in actual fact it was noted that the LIFT doctors ePortfolio's were better than non-LIFT doctors, but this could be down to the individuals themselves and could be unrelated to the programme.
+No, in fact it was noted that the LIFT doctors ePortfolio's were better than non-LIFT doctors in some cases.
+This could be down to the individuals themselves and could be unrelated to the programme but could also be because the support in the practice is more individualised.

 What would happen in the event of a LIFT doctor struggling to achieve the required competencies?
-There haven't been any problems previously, this was quite the reverse, but this is dependent on the individual, as opposed to the programme.
+There have not been any problems previously, quite the reverse, but this is dependent on the individual, as opposed to the programme.
+Normal escalation procedures should be followed, involving the Trust TPD and ES.
+The Foundation Trust Administrators should also be contacted if there are any issues with performance.
+This can then also be escalated to the relevant Deputy Foundation School Director / YHFS GP Lead

-As the doctors are only with their practices for one day per week, do GPS then absolve themselves of any ES duties which will be picked up by the Trust trainers who are down by 1 doctor for one day each week?
+As the doctors are only with their practices for one day per week, do GPs then absolve themselves of any ES duties which will be picked up by the Trust trainers who are down by 1 doctor for one day each week?

-Yes, the GP will be the ES.
-They still do the Out of Hours with the Trust, and if a zero day they don't go to the practice-is this right and do the GPS know?
+No, the GP will be the ES for the LIFT FD.
+The FDs still do Out of Hours work in the Trust, and if they have a zero day they do not go to the practice.
 The zero days have to be equitably split in line with their attendance.

-By the time study leave, annual leave, zero days, night are brought into the equation I worry that GP practices and Trust departments alike, will have little clue who to expect on which days.
-How will doctor movements and attendance be tracked?
+By the time study leave, annual leave, zero days and on calls are brought into the equation, I worry that GP practices and Trust departments alike, will have little clue who to expect on which days.
+How will GP LIFT doctor movements and attendance be tracked?

 There are processes in the Trust for tracking absences and the Trust will be aware what days the doctors will be at their LIFT post.
 It is down to the Trust to track this as the Employer.
+The Foundation doctor is expected to complete at least 70% of expected time at the GP practice.

-Will Horus be updated as for each placement there will be two CS reports?
+Will Horus be updated as for each placement there will be two CS reports for GP LIFT doctors?

-There will be two reports to be done for the first placement but not thereafter.
-There is a combined ES and CS on Horus however this would not be used for LIFT doctors.
+There will be two reports to be completed for the first placement but not thereafter.
+There is a combined ES and CS on Horus, however this would not be used for LIFT doctors.